 If Peacock reminds you more of a cable channel than a streaming service, it’s because the online platform was largely cooked up using ingredients from the familiar recipe feeding NBCUniversal’s long-time success.

 Yes, taking flight with Peacock means that Comcast and NBCU are joining the industry’s tectonic shift to online, on-demand, streaming video, spending heavily on exclusive content while giving up much more in syndication revenue.

 But Comcast isn’t dumping its still-lucrative cable TV business.
-In fact, Peacock might be the most traditional-looking streaming service out there, built on these ingredients:
+In fact, Peacock might be the most traditional-looking streaming service out there.

 MVPD carriage?
 Check.
 Peacock Premium launches, for free, on April 15 for 24 million Comcast and Cox pay-TV subscribers.
 The company said it expects to add more pay TV distribution partners.

 Tiers of service?
 Check.
 Everyone else gets access July 15.
 They’ll choose from two ad-supported versions, Free or Premium, available for viewing “on all popular connected mobile and web devices.”
 Ad-supported Premium Peacock will have double the content for $4.99 a month.
 An ad-free Premium will cost $9.99/month.